#DRStart#

 136 of the Companies Act, 2013, the Board Report and Accounts are being sent to the

-the Company Secretary in this regard.
+write to the Company Secretary in this regard.

 RELATED PARTY TRANSACTIONS